SV1CAL/Satellite-FUN/README.md

 - AZ/EL can be calculated using RA/dec info.
 X/Y coordinates are calculated in the e-Callisto controller case and 2 DiseQc motors in X/Y config.

 - SDRs currently supported are a subset of what is supported by SatDump: AIRSPY R2/Mini, LimeSDR, RTLSDR.
-Recently added Bladerf and SDRplay but these have not yet been tested.
+Recently added Bladerf and SDRplay

 - When SatDump is used for recording/live processing shows the FFT spectrum and statistics in a window.
 This is useful when e.g adjusting antenna pointing in real time.